 Intervention studies targeting literacy-related interactions between parents and their children in low-income families have yielded mixed results (Mol et al., 2008).
 A meta-analytic review of the effect of family literacy programmes on children’s skills in low-SES samples reported a pooled effect size of d = .41 across 48 studies (Fikrat-Wevers et al., 2021).
 Effects were larger in studies where programmes were more targeted; for example, interventions focusing on shared reading only showed the largest effect on children’s meaning-related skills, while those solely targeting code-focused parent-child interactions showed the largest effect on code-related skills.
 Programmes dedicated solely to literacy, without additional input on broader parenting strategies, were also more effective.

-It is important that intervention programmes avoid taking a ‘top-down’ approach, and instead are sensitively attuned to the knowledge, resources, and communities that are meaningful to families.
+It is important that intervention programmes are sensitively attuned to the knowledge, resources, and communities that are meaningful to families.
 A novel approach to enhancing verbal interactions between parents and children involves making minor modifications to the physical environments in which families conduct their daily lives.
 For example, posting eye-catching signs around supermarkets to prompt conversation about produce (e.g., “Ask your child: Where does milk come from?”) resulted in an increase in the amount, quality, and positive valence of adult-child interaction observed during family shopping trips (Ridge et al., 2015).
 This effect was specific to observations made in supermarkets in low-SES neighbourhoods; the posters elicited no change in interactional quality in supermarkets serving middle-SES areas.
 These strategies show promise as a low-cost, non-invasive way to encourage quality verbal interaction between young children and their caregivers; however, it is not yet clear whether effects generalise to routine interactions in the home over the longer term.

 Overall, the evidence suggests that interventions seeking to enhance parent-child interaction are a viable way to reduce SES-related differences in children’s language and early literacy skills at school entry.
 However, effects are often small and hard-won and there is considerable variation between studies.